hasathcharu/exam-candidate-verification/README.md

 The system was tested on 15 writers from the private dataset, producing 450 comparisons in standard mode and 364 in two-speed mode, representing the maximum permutations.
 Module 3 used a leave-one-out strategy, training on all samples of a writer except the test sample; in two-speed mode, reconstruction errors from both test samples were averaged.
 Module 1 included 10 genuine and 10 forged signatures per writer; for different-writer comparisons, a cartesian product with forged signatures was used, and for same-writer comparisons, genuine signatures were used yielding 4,500 comparisons in standard mode and 3,640 in two-speed mode.

 The overall results with all three modules are shown in Table 1.
-Here, it is not considered whether the first two modules agree or disagree with each other, and proceed to module 3 only when needed.
-The results when taking this into consideration is shown in Table 2.
+In this approach, Module 3 is used regardless of whether the first two modules agree or disagree.
+The more efficient hierarchical voting system where Module 3 is only consulted when the first two modules disagree is evaluated, and its results are presented in Table 2.
 The Table 3 shows the individual performance on the two writer verification systems (Module 1 and 2) on each scenario on the same test set.

 **Table 1.** Overall system metrics with all three modules
 | Mode | Accuracy | Precision | Recall | F1 | FRR | FAR |